charlesbjohnson/docker-introduction/index.md

 - Maintenance is greatly simplified
 - Configuration is visual and easy to understand
 - Our applications are isolated from other applications
-- Dependencies and setup are automatically handled
+- Dependencies and machine setup/provisioning are automatically handled
 - Has its own form of version control built into the interface
 - Supports basic monitoring
 - Allows for staged deployments
 - Supports multiple environments for no extra effort
+- And much more...

 ---